 - True 16-bit design (that is, allows 16-bit PWM)

 - Two independent Output Compare Units

 - Double Buffered Output Compare Registers

 - One Input Capture Unit

 - Input Capture Noise Canceler

-- Clear Timer on Compare Match (Auto Reload)
+- Clear Timer on Compare Match (auto reload)

-- Glitch-free, phase correct Pulse Width Modulator (PWM)
+- Glitch-free, Phase Correct Pulse Width Modulator (PWM)

 - Variable PWM period

-- Frequency generator
+- Frequency Generator

-- External event counter
+- External Event Counter

 - Four independent interrupt Sources (TOV1, OCF1A, OCF1B, and ICF1)

 The 16-bit Timer/Counter unit allows accurate program execution timing (event management), wave generation, and signal timing measurement.
 Most register and bit references in this section are written in general form.
-A lower case "n" replaces the Timer/Counter number, and a lower case "x" replaces the Output Compare unit.
+A lower case "n" replaces the Timer/Counter number, and a lower case "x" replaces the Output Compare unit number.
 However, when using the register or bit defines in a program, the precise form must be used, that is, TCNT1 for accessing Timer/Counter1 counter value and so on.

-A simplified block diagram of the 16-bit Timer/Counter is shown in Figure 16-1 on page 108.
-For the actual placement of I/O pins, refer to "Pin configurations" on page 3.
+A simplified block diagram of the 16-bit Timer/Counter is shown in Figure 16-1.
+For the actual placement of I/O pins, refer to Figure 1-1 on page 3.
 CPU accessible I/O Registers, including I/O bits and I/O pins, are shown in bold.
-The device-specific I/O Register and bit locations are listed in the "Register description" on page 126.
+The device-specific I/O Register and bit locations are listed in the "Register description" on page 122.

-The PRTIM1 bit in "PRR - Power Reduction Register" on page 46 must be written to zero to enable the Timer/Counter1 module.
+The PRTIM1 bit in "PRR - Power Reduction Register" on page 43 must be written to zero to enable Timer/Counter1 module.